ArkEcosystemArchive/docs-legacy/docs/security/discovering/public-disclosure.md

 Examples:

-- Things that only affect a subset of nodes (e.g. hardware differences) or inconveniences caused by an active delegate.
+- Things that only affect a subset of nodes (e.g. hardware differences) or inconveniences caused by a malicious delegate.

 Including a patch with your findings will also make you eligible for a bonus of up to 50% on top of these numbers.
-To get a bonus make sure to follow the steps outlined here: https://docs.ark.io/security/contributing/#procedure-for-a-patch
+To get a bonus make sure to follow the steps outlined here: https://docs.ark.io/security/contributing/#procedure-for-a-pach
 The size of the bonus is determined at the sole discretion of the Core Developers.